Darkelf2024/Darkelf-PySide6-Browser-PQC/Darkelf PQChat.md

   Your user ID is any unique string (e.g., your nickname).
 Use the same ID every time you want others to connect to you.

 - **Prekey Mailbox Sharing:**
-  For cross-machine use, copy `prekeys.json` between computers, or extend to use a server.
+  For cross-machine use, copy the encrypted mailbox file between computers, or extend to use a server.

 - **One-Time Prekey:**
   Each prekey is deleted on use; to accept a new connection, restart as server to republish.